cbornet/generator-jhipster-grpc/README.md

 so that the proto files present in `src/main/proto` are compiled.
 If you want to add CRUD gRPC services for an entity, just (re)generate it and confirm when the question is asked.

-Current limitations:
-* entity creation/update will fail for entities with required relationships.
-* entities can have non-required relationships but the relationship will not be manageable by gRPC
+Notes :
 * doesn't work for applications using Gatling (see https://github.com/cbornet/generator-jhipster-grpc/issues/4)

-Note that entities must have a service layer (serviceClass or serviceImpl) or else they will be ignored by the generator (not having a common service layer between the REST resources and the gRPC endpoints would be bad design).
+* entities must have a service layer (serviceClass or serviceImpl) or else they will be ignored by the generator (not having a common service layer between the REST resources and the gRPC endpoints would be bad design).
+* just like with DTOs, entities that are referenced by another entity in a relationship (many-to-many owned side, many-to-one or one-to-ine owned side) currently must be grpc activated and thus have a service layer.
+The service layer constraint should be relaxed in a future release since it's only the gRPC mapper which is required.

 TODOs:
 - [x] ~~Generate existing entities~~